anjana9WP/ChatApp-DC.net/README.md

 # ChatApp-DC.net
+-Developed a chat application using .NET WCF for real-time serverclient communication.
+-Implemented user authentication, chat room management, and private messaging functionality.
+-Integrated file-sharing for images and text files between users within chat rooms.
- Created a chat app using .NET WCF for real-time communication.
-Implemented user authentication, chat rooms, private messaging, and file sharing (images/text).
-Designed a WPF client with multi-threading for real-time updates and efficient message handling.
+-Designed a WPF-based client with multi-threading for real-time updates and message handling.